Measurement of magnetic cavitation driven by heat flow in a plasma

-We describe a laser-plasma experiment to measure the effect of heatflow on an applied magnetic field.
-We focussed a $\unit[1.5]{ns}$ duration heater beam through a nitrogen gas target, propagating anti-parallel to the $\unit[3]{T}$ applied field as shown in Fig.~\ref{fig: Layout}.
+We focused a $\unit[1.5]{ns}$ duration heater beam through a nitrogen gas target, propagating anti-parallel to the $\unit[3]{T}$ applied field as shown in Fig.~\ref{fig: Layout}.
 Laser intensities of $\unit[10^{16}]{Wcm^{-2}}$ were reached in a spot size of $\unit[19]{\mu m}$ FWHM over a Rayleigh length of $\approx\unit[1]{mm}$.
-This produced an approximately cylindrically-symmetric plasma with electron densities of $\unit[10^{18}-10^{19}]{cm^{-3}}$ and estimated temperatures of around $\unit[1]{keV}$, with a ratio between the cyclotron frequency $\omega_c$ and the collision frequency $1/\tau_e$ described by a Hall parameter around $\omega_c \tau_e \approx 1 - 10$.
-Under these conditions, the magnetic field and heat flow are strongly coupled, with the magnetic field restricting perpendicular heat flow, but heat flow also affecting the dynamics of the magnetic field.
-The cylindrically-symmetric geometry is chosen such that Biermann and Righi-Leduc \cite{walsh2020} contributions to changes in the magnetic field are negligible.
+This produced an approximately cylindrically-symmetric plasma with electron densities of $\unit[10^{18}-10^{19}]{cm^{-3}}$ over a scale length of $\sim\unit[100]{\mu m}$, with a temperature of around $\unit[700\pm300]{eV}$ at the highest electron density, as estimated from the measured thermoelectric field (see Supplementary Material for details).
+This gives a ratio between the cyclotron frequency $\omega_c$ and the collision frequency $1/\tau_e$ described by a Hall parameter around $\omega_c \tau_e \approx 1 - 10$.
+Under these conditions, the magnetic field and heat flow are strongly coupled, with the magnetic field restricting perpendicular heat flow, but heat flow also affecting the magnetic field dynamics.
+The changes in the magnetic field are described by \cite{davies2015}: